q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>Now more crazy part is image segmentation using Numpy.
 We take the copy of cropped image and remove the top most part of the text.
 On our Nepali, we call it ‘Dika’.
 By doing this we can actually get some space between characters.
-So i wrote a general formula which will work for all images.</p>
+So I wrote a general formula which will work for all images.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image -->